wallco/pythology/README.md

 ## 3- To be implemented

-As said before, Pythology is in extremely early development.
+As said before, Pythology is in extremely early development stage.
 Some of the envisioned future features are:

 * Method for plotting inside the package
 * Support for contact rates varying through time